-In an increasingly digital world where information and the media are at everyone’s fingertips, reputation has become a growing factor in success.
+In a digital world where information and the media are at everyone’s fingertips, reputation has become a growing factor in success.
 A tarnished reputation, whether spread across the world’s media or simply within a specific community or business sector, can bring down an individual or a business.
 What’s more, in the rush to become successful, it’s often something that is forgotten until it’s too late.
 This is why it’s very important to manage your reputation from the start.

 The best way to do this is to lay down a series of values early on that will determine how you deal with others, whether friends, family, colleagues or customers.
 To build a good reputation and maintain it, these values should be set in stone and never be compromised.
 They should be an ethical barometer for your actions and eschew fair play in everything you do.